 For informational use only.
 All material and photographs are Copyright © webWorld International, LLC since 2000.

 All rights reserved.
 See the webBikeWorld® Site Info

 .
 Product specifications, features and details may change or differ from our descriptions.
 Always check before purchasing.
 Read

 the Terms and Conditions

 Please send comments to

-previous owner didn't like that it is always
+previous owner didn't like that it is always straining at the

-past weekend I took it on a start-of-season ride up the
+weekend I took it on a start-of-season ride up the interstate

-that I bought for under $800 and fixed up for a road trip around
+I bought for under $800 and fixed up for a road trip around

 the Midwest.
 By the end of the summer I knew motorcycles were